a-giorgi/BackendSwam/README.md

 This project is a geolocation-based news aggregator composed of:

 - A JavaEE back-end deployed on the Wildfly application server.
-- A VueJS JavaScript front-end.
+- A VueJS TypeScript front-end.

 The back-end employs several noteworthy technologies including: